-Electricity and gas are fed for transmission over long distances into the National Grid a leftover from when it was a national industry and transported to people’s homes.
+Electricity and gas are fed for transmission over long distances into the National Grid, a leftover from when it was a national industry and transported to people’s homes.
 Maintaining this grid involves a small cost added to the total price.
 This grid has allowed it’s storage capacity to be dramatically reduced, thus leaving UK more exposed to supply issues such as fear caused by Ukraine war.

 Finally there’s a myriad of “suppliers”.
 Since privatisation there’s no longer just one local supplier like British Gas, or Midlands Electricity Board, but now they all compete with each other.
 Some bright spark thought this was competition and must be good and would thus reduce prices.
 Those were the days.

 In reality, theses companies provide no part of the service as you will notice from the chart above.
-They add no value to that chain and hence they have no leeway to introduce price cuts for example other than via tomfoolery as we have seen recently that saw them go bankrupt.
+They add no value to that value-chain and hence they have no leeway to introduce price cuts for example other than via tomfoolery as we have seen recently that saw them go bankrupt.

 Some will argue with that analogy above because the system is complicated.
 Well yes it is.

-Here’s the thing, although as I stated, they sell you and I fuel created in Britain almost entirely from the North Sea, and entirely through the National grid, there’s a make-believe free market where they can if they wish buy fuel elsewhere as long as its placed in the national grid and if they can buy it cheaper they can afford to sell it cheaper.
+Here’s the thing; although as I stated, they sell you and I fuel created in Britain almost entirely from the North Sea and entirely through the National grid, there’s a make-believe free market where they can if they wish buy fuel elsewhere as long as it’s placed in the national grid and if they can buy it cheaper they can afford to sell it cheaper.
 This however is mostly make-believe with occasional short advantages or losses and naturally they sell fuel from the North Sea except when there’s a shortage.

 Without getting too buried in this subject, lets just say that all the time, North Sea producers are also exporting gas, currently vast amounts are exported to Netherlands.
 The issue arises when Netherlands or another buyer offers to pay more for the gas, in which case it’s natural that the North Sea supplier asks our supplier for more and hence we get overcharged.